AdaCore/spark2014/docs/ug/gnatprove.rst

 With the simple loop invariant given before, |GNATprove| still reports that the postcondition of ``Search`` may fail, which corresponds to property [AFTER].
-By instructing |GNATprove| to prove checks incrementally, as seens in :ref:`proving spark programs`, we even get a precise warning pointing to the part of the postcondition that could not be proved:
+By instructing |GNATprove| to prove checks progressively, as seens in :ref:`proving spark programs`, we even get a precise warning pointing to the part of the postcondition that could not be proved: